rezzcode/zoea-opensource/CONTRIBUTING.md

 No worries, this is a learning space.
 If you're unsure how to start, visit the `guides/` directory or ask a question in the Discussions tab.

+## 🐞 Reporting a bug

+So you've found a bug, and want to help us fix it?
+Before filing a bug report, please double-check that the bug hasn't already been reported.
+You can do so [on our issue tracker](https://github.com/rezzcode/zoea-opensource/issues?q=is%3Aissue+is%3Aopen+label%3Abug).
+If something hasn't been raised, you can go ahead and create a new issue with the following information:

+* On which page did the error happen?
+* How can the error be reproduced?
+* If possible, please also provide an error message or a screenshot to illustrate the problem

+If you want to be really thorough, there is a great overview on Stack Overflow of [what you should consider when reporting a bug](http://stackoverflow.com/questions/240323/how-to-report-bugs-the-smart-way).

+It goes without saying that you're welcome to help investigate further and/or find a fix for the bug.
+If you want to do so, just mention it in your bug report and offer your help!

 ## Thank You

 Thank you for being part of Zoea Open Source.
 Your contribution—big or small is helping someone else grow.
 That’s the magic of open source.